tinko26/ao/docs/api/src/ao/ao_avl.h.md

 ao_avl_node_t * ao_avl_min(ao_avl_t * x);
 ```

-Gets the maximum or minimum node, respectively, of a tree in logarithmic time.
+Gets the maximum or minimum node, respectively, of a tree, in logarithmic time.
 Thereby, the maximum node is the rightmost node and the minimum node is the leftmost node in the tree.
 Both functions return `NULL`, if the tree is empty.

 ## `ao_avl_remove`